downthecrop/2009Scape-macOS-HD/README.md

 ## History

-macOS JOGL gives an error and after days of trying I settled on a sort term solution.
+macOS JOGL gives an error and after days of trying I settled on a short term solution.